 It’s time to bring some PASSION to your professional learning!

-Ultimately, our goal is to design meaningful experiences and authentic opportunities for students to demonstrate learning objectives and develop critical thinking dispositions.
-Using a backwards design model, we will first identify goals for your students.
+Ultimately, our goal is to design meaningful learning experiences and authentic opportunities for students to develop critical thinking dispositions and solve real world problems.
+We will start by picturing the ideal graduate.
 What is it that we want students to know and be able to do?
-Then, we will design a sustainable, personalized Professional Learning Plan that will utilize teacher areas of expertise, and will achieve our desired student outcomes.
+Then, we will design a sustainable, personalized Professional Learning Plan that will utilize teacher strengths, and will achieve our desired student outcomes.

-Consulting services follow a process, which can be tailored to meets the needs of your organization, and to incorporate innovative learning opportunities for all members of the school community.
+Consulting services follow a framework, which can be tailored to meets the needs of your organization, and to incorporate innovative learning opportunities for all members of the school community.
 This process will ensure that a consistent message is shared with all stakeholders, and that we build a positive culture of thinking and learning throughout the school.
-Faculty will learn how to use action research to become an empowered educator and affect meaningful change in your classroom, your school, and in the world of education.
+The PASSION Cycle framework empowers educators to create meaningful change in classrooms, in the entire school, and to impact the future of education.

 Here’s the process we will use to design a Professional Learning Plan with PASSION: